Review – He Stays a Stranger

 The story is Rated T.

 I like the overall feel of it, particularly as it disperses the darkness of the series and brings it back to light.
 In particular, with the incredible longevity of Branch Borodin, it feels like my characters, in a way, will never die.
+Because I often have troubling letting go of characters, that ‘fact’ made it a lot easier to end this series.
+Although there are sequels because I can’t keep my hands off stuff!

 Like this page?
 Tweet it!